Freemasonry in Latin America: Suriname

 The historiography of Freemasonry in Suriname remains underdeveloped as of 2017.
 The earliest documented Masonic lodge was Concordia in Paramaribo in 1761, followed by six others with French or Latin names.
 The evolution of these lodges has yet to be the subject of academic study.
 In the contemporary era, two lodges were established in 1964 and 1970 under the authority of the Provincial Grand Lodge of Suriname, affiliated with the Grand Orient of the Netherlands and aligned with the UGLE tradition.
 Additionally, the Provincial Grand Lodge encompasses the Institute of Obedience Studies, established in 1917.
 All three lodges adhere to the Modern French Rite.
 The total number of male members within Surinamese Freemasonry is less than 100, predominantly comprising white immigrants.

 The first Surinamese and people of color were initiated into the lodge Concordia, which celebrated its 250th anniversary in November 2011.
 Notable figures such as Frank Essed and Jules Sedney, whose names are listed on the membership rolls of this bicentennial lodge, facilitated the integration of multiculturalism within the organization.
 Despite this advancement, local lodges did not witness a substantial increase in membership.
 Surinamese Freemasonry maintains cordial relations with Protestant clergy, with its interactions with the Catholic Church bearing resemblance to those observed across Latin America.

-Uruguay

-Freemasonry first emerged in Uruguay after the 18th century, coinciding with the arrival of the inaugural wave of immigrants in the region, designated as the Banda Oriental, and its capital, Montevideo.
-This Masonic presence expanded in 1807 during the British invasions of the Río de la Plata, with the establishment of military lodges among Irish Dragoon regiments.
-The Grand Orient of Uruguay was officially established in 1856 with a charter from the Grand Orient of Brazil.